abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 We often view work as something we’re beset with, something we have to get done and out of the way before we can be comfortable and at ease.
 Or we may think of work as something that keeps us from our meditation practice.
-These are merely perceptions that come up in the mind and it's helpful to challenge these perceptions.
+These are merely perceptions that come up in the mind, and it's helpful to challenge these perceptions.

 If we do challenge them, we can learn to bring mindfulness into the work